 COMMITMENT TO SAFETY

-The health and safety of our audience, musicians and staff will continue to be our highest priority as we return to concerts with live audiences this fall.
-We will continue to follow the latest guidelines from the Centers for Disease Control and Prevention, as well as the Minnesota Department of Health, and local requirements from the City of Saint Paul.
-Read on to learn more about the steps we are taking to provide the safest possible concert experience next season.
+The health and safety of our audience, musicians and staff will continue to be our highest priority as we welcome audiences back to our live performances this season.
+We will continue to follow the latest guidelines from the Centers for Disease Control and Prevention and the Minnesota Department of Health, as well as local requirements in the cities in which we perform throughout the metro area.
+Read on to learn more about the steps we are taking to provide the safest possible concert experience this season.

 In light of the highly transmissible Delta variant and increasing case numbers in Minnesota, we require all guests to present proof of either full COVID-19 vaccination or a negative COVID-19 test result taken within 72 hours prior to attending an event.

 Being fully vaccinated means completing your final dose of a COVID-19 vaccine at least 14 days before the performance date.
 Proof of vaccination or a negative test result must be shown upon entrance.
 Accepted proof of vaccination includes your vaccination card, either the physical card or a digital photo of the card, or a printed or digital image of your vaccination record from your healthcare provider.
 The documentation must include your full name, the type of vaccination received and the date each shot was administered.
 Accepted proof of a negative test result includes a printed or digital copy of your test results showing your full name, the date the test was administered and the negative result.
 The name on your vaccination documentation or test result must match the name on your ID.

 Below are resources to schedule your vaccination or COVID-19 test:

 • Request a copy of your Minnesota vaccination record here.
 Information about obtaining vaccination records from other states can be found here.